CiscoTestAutomation/genie/docs/blitz/design/actions/actions_list.rst

         device: R1
         # Send show version to the device
         command: show version
-        # To execute command in different connections, by default cli
+        # To execute command with specified connection alias, 'cli' is default
         connection_alias: ssh
         # Can have as many items under include or exclude that you want
         include: